November 7, 2024

 They also spoke out in support of more federal and local funding to help low-income shoppers buy fresh fruits and vegetables at a discount.

 Federal support that helped to subsidize the Double Up Food Bucks (DUFB) program, which gives EBT cardholders an additional 50 percent off certain items, ended on Sept.
-30, the result of a sweeping cut in SNAP benefits passed by Congress earlier in the year.
+30.

-That prompted the Daily Table to temporarily pause the popular discount program in four of their five Boston area stores until new grant funds become available.
+Daily Table officials say the temporarily paused the popular discount program in four of their five Boston area stores because they were denied grant funding that previously supported the program.
+They hope to re-start it when new grant funds become available.

 According to Sasha Purpura, the CEO of Daily Table, the loss of the federal dollars is having a negative impact on thousands of Boston families who were eligible to use it before.
 It’s also a challenge for the Daily Table’s three Boston locations, including the original store in Dorchester’s Codman Square and a newer one in Mattapan Square.